Freeholder Party of the Czech Republic: Cooperation with Ivo Valenta and Party of Free Citizens

-Billionaire Ivo Valenta was elected to Senate in 2014 as candidate of SsČR.
-Valenta became a sponsor of the party since then and negotiated an agreement between SsČR and Party of Free Citizens to participate in joint list for 2016 regional elections.
+On August 5, 2014, multimillionaire Ivo Valenta announced that he is running in 2014 Czech Senate elections in District 81 - Uherské Hradiště just a few hours before the deadline.
+Following the successful campaign, Valenta became a sponsor of the party and negotiated an agreement between SsČR and Party of Free Citizens to participate in joint list for 2016 regional elections.
 The coalition received 2% nationwide but succeeded in Zlín region.